Facial Fat Grafting Scottsdale

 14) What types of anesthesia are available?

-Dr. Lille likes can use general or sedative anesthesia.
+Dr. Lille likes can use general or sedative anesthesia for facial fat grafting in Scottsdale.
 All anesthesiologists are board-certified and use a rubber insertion device inserted inside the back of the mouth to reduce any discomfort that may result from general anesthesia.